Matias-Libes-De-Geyter/MLP-pattern-recognition/README.md

 ### Why C++ ?
 - Firstly, I used C++ because I'm much more familiar with it than Python.
 I was also interested to challenge myself to see if I could build a neural network from scratch, without pytorch or similar libraries.
-- Secondly, I planned to use "SFML", a graphic library (with which I've done many projects), to ask the user to draw a number, and ask the MLP to output its guess.
+- Secondly, I used "SFML", a graphic library (with which I've done many projects), to ask the user to draw a number, and ask the MLP to output its guess.
+- Most importantly, C++ was chosen for it's compatibility with CUDA (which uses GPU), on which the code was translated.
+This is in the file "CUDA VERSION".

 ## Demo